7 Reasons Why Your WordPress Plugins or Themes Won’t Install

 Since the default memory limit is usually 64M, this will significantly increase it and help you get your new theme or plugin installed without issue.

-6. File Size Limits Are Exceeded
+6. Exceeding the File Size Limit

 Memory isn’t the only thing that can be pushed to its limit when uploading a new WordPress plugin or theme.
 You may also find that the allowable file size is exceeded.
 When this occurs, you’ll see a message similar to this: